-In Thomas's commentary on Skinner's article "Behaviorism at Fifty" (1963), Thomas (1988) quoted Skinner as follows:

-An explanation is the demonstration of a functional relationship between behavior [responses] and manipulable or controllable variables [stimuli].
+In Thomas's Commentary on Skinner's article "Behaviorism at Fifty" (1963), between behavior [responses] and manipulable or controllable variables [stimuli].
 [Paragraph break] A different kind of explanation will arise when a physiology of behavior becomes available.
-It will fill the gaps between terminal events....
-It must be arrived at by independent observations and not by inference, or not by mentalistic constructions.
-(Thomas 1988, p.
-650. Thomas's commentary and Skinner's response were reprinted in Catania & Harnad, 1988, with different page numbers, viz., 367-369)
+It will fill the gaps between terminal events . . .
+It must be arrived at by independent observations and not by inference, or not by mentalistic constructions (Thomas, 1988, p.
+650. Thomas's Commentary and Skinner's Response were reprinted in Catania & Harnad, 1988, with different page numbers, viz., 367-369)